MichaelLangbein/tdl2/backend/data/wiki/math/category_theory.md

 Examples:
 - Functions (=morphisms) and types (=objects)
+    - in fact, there is a category named - `Set`: objects=sets, morphisms=functions
+    - Turns out types are just sets
-- Directed graphs (only if all nodes have an edge to themselves)
+- Directed graphs (only if all nodes have an edge to themselves; composition=connected)
-- Social graph
+- Social graph (objects=people, arrows=know-each-other, composition=know-who-knows)

 ```ts